dhirthacker7/Premier_League_Analytics_Project/README.md

-# ⚽ Automated FPL Data Pipeline
+# Automated Fantasy Premier League Data Pipeline

 This project establishes a complete, end-to-end data pipeline to automatically **collect**, **clean**, and **consolidate** Fantasy Premier League (FPL) data and Premier League standings.
 The final output is stored in **Google Sheets**, ready to be consumed by a **live Tableau Public dashboard**.